How Tanks Went from War Curio to Homefront Hero - Lovesick Cyborg

 When the first tanks appeared on the battlefields of World War I, journalists described them as “grotesque creatures” and made comparisons to prehistoric animals such as dinosaurs.
 Even German prisoners of war supposedly laughed when recalling their first glimpse of the mechanical beasts.
 Later versions of British heavy tanks received an unflattering paint color known as “dog turd brown.”
 But 100 years ago, the first mass attack by hundreds of British tanks at the Battle of Cambrai signaled a huge change in modern warfare and even helped win civilian hearts and minds back home.

-Tanks represented a military technology developed out of frustration with the grinding trench warfare that dominated much of the Western Front during World War I. For the British and their Allies, armored tanks with their sloped treads seemed to offer the possibility of an offensive weapon that could shrug off machine gun bullets, tear pathways through barbed wire and roll directly over trenches.
+Tanks represented a military technology developed out of frustration with the grinding trench warfare that dominated much of the Western Front during World War I. For the British and Allied forces, armored tanks with their sloped treads seemed to offer the possibility of an offensive weapon that could shrug off machine gun bullets, tear pathways through barbed wire and roll directly over trenches.
 After trying out small groups of tanks in various battles, the British Army gathered almost 500 tanks for a huge armored assault on the German lines near Cambrai, France starting on November 20, 1917.
 The initial attack led by 324 tanks seemed like a huge success.

 “I saw them on the first morning of the British breakthrough up by Villerspluich and Flesquieres, queer low-squatting things, moving slowly in the creeping mists, no more visible than shadows in that twilight of the early day,” said Philip Gibbs, a war correspondent writing for the New York Times.
 “Afterward I saw them below Havrincourt on the way to Graincourt and the Bourlon Wood on the day of battle, many of them crawling about the battlefield or resting under cover like herds of prehistoric animals.”